AlbertoIbarra/DataViz_Course/Data Descriptions/attrition.md

 * `JobSatisfaction`, with values 1 (Low), 2 (Medium), 3 (High) and 4 (Very High).

-* `MaritalStatus`, with values "Divorced", "Married" and "Single".
+* `MaritalStatus`, with values "Divorced", "Married" and "Single".

-* `MonthlyIncome`, monthly income in US dollars.
+* `MonthlyIncome`, monthly income in US dollars.

 * `MonthlyRate`.